 In the Linus’s Blanket version of twenty questions, I send a list of questions to a willing

 victim author and they choose which questions and how many questions they want to answer.
-Jon Michaud, who wrote When Tito Loved Clara: A Novel, played along and answered nineteen questions (which were all the questions that I sent along, so bravo!).
-Here is what Jon had to say about reading, writing and Harry Houdini almost making an appearance in his novel.
+Brunonia Barry, who wrote the novel The Map of True Places, played along and answered sixteen questions.
+Here is what Brunonia had to say about reading, writing and asking the big questions.

 Would you give us a bit of introduction and let my readers know who you are, how you got started writing, and what kind of books you like to write?